maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Spikes ##

 Spike solutions are really good for checking feasibility, viability and scope of an idea or piece of work.
-Spikes should never be shipped and spike should be kept away from master.
-Spikes should also be time-boxed this avoids unbounded amounts of work being done away from Master which is where value is shipped from.
+Spikes should never be shipped and therefore should be kept away from master.
+Spikes should also be time-boxed: this avoids unbounded amounts of work being done away from Master where value is shipped from.

-## Use Architectural decision records (ADRs) ##
+## Use architectural decision records ##

-We use architectural decision records as a way of capturing and communicating key decisions about our software architecture.
-These should be lightweight enough that they arent a burden to read, but detailed enough that they capture the essential context of the decision made.
-They should be maintained, sustainable and accessible to everyone.
+We use architectural decision records (ADRs) as a way of capturing and communicating key decisions about our software architecture.
+These should be lightweight enough that they arent a burden to read, but detailed enough that they capture the essential context of the decision made including options considered decision made and why, in relevant context, the choice was made.
+ADRs should be maintained, sustainable and accessible to everyone.

 ## Mobbing ##

-Where there are decisions about direction or areas that need broad awareness and exploration Mobbing is a valuable tool allowing a team to consider a problem or challenge as a whole group sharing their understanding and leveraging the skills and knowledge of the group
+Where there are decisions about direction or areas that need broad awareness and exploration Mobbing is a valuable tool allowing a team to consider a problem or challenge as a whole group sharing their understanding and leveraging the skills and knowledge of the entire group.

 ## Code Review ##

 All code must be reviewed and this must include review by someone who is not the author of the code.
-This is not necessarily a PR related review.
-Pairing provides one form of (p)review as does a classic code review.
+This is not necessarily a Pull-request (PR) related review.
+Pairing provides one form of (p)review as does a classic PR based code review.
 Small batches are key to keeping this an efficient practice.
-Where an engineer works alone pairs should be commiting regularly.
+Pairs should be verifying and committing regularly.

 # Principles #

 ## SOLID ##

-We write object-oriented code that is sympathetic to the SOLID principles of object oriented software.
+We write object-oriented code that is sympathetic to the SOLID principles of object oriented design.
 These being

 **S**ingle responsibility principle